 An employee must report their sickness to their employer if they want to take any holiday as sick leave.

 In this case the employee can:

 - get statutory sick pay for the time they were sick – as long as they are entitled to it

 - keep the time they were sick to use as holiday another time

 Building up holiday entitlement when off sick

-Employees accrue (build up) their holiday entitlement as normal while they're off work because of sickness or injury.
+Employees accrue (build up) their holiday entitlement as normal when they're off work because of sickness or injury.

 Employers can have different rules on how they pay for holiday and sick leave.
 Employees should check the employment contract or any policy the employer has.

 Long-term sick leave

 If someone has not been able to use their holiday because they've been on long-term sick leave, they can carry it over.

 Employees on long-term sick leave can carry over 4 weeks' unused holiday entitlement, unless the employer allows more to be carried over.
 This holiday must be used within 18 months from the date it's carried over.